UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Changes the collection owner to the specified account.
+Changes the collection owner to the specified address.

 **Declaration**